Ryandaydev/fastapi/docs/en/docs/tutorial/path-operation-configuration.md

     {!> ../../../docs_src/path_operation_configuration/tutorial002_py310.py!}
     ```

-They will be added to the OpenAPI schema and used by the automatic documentation interfaces:
+They will be added to the OpenAPI schema and used by the automatic documentation interfaces to group the operations by tag:

 <img src="/img/tutorial/path-operation-configuration/image01.png">